 Dr. Ruth, a prominent relationship therapist, details productive ways to resolve arguments, avoid burnout, and most importantly how to ask for help when you need it while caring for a person with Alzheimer's.

 5. They're Your Parents, Too!: How Siblings Can Survive Their Parents' Aging Without Driving Each Other Crazy

 In this book, Francine Russo tackles an important problem, as too often you may be the only sibling taking care of mom and dad, or another sibling may be insisting upon doing all the work himself.
 You will learn to address sibling-sibling tension before the big fight occurs and how best to manage the workload of being caregivers together.

 6. Family Meals: Coming Together to Care for an Aging Parent

 After his wife's father's death, Michael Tucker put his dream life in Italy on hold to take care of her rapidly declining mother.
 A masterful memoir, this book is perfect for spouses tending to the needs of an aging loved one and the challenges they will face.

 7. Ten Thousand Joys & Ten Thousand Sorrows: A Couple's Journey Through Alzheimer's

 While this is a story about a couple's journey with Alzheimer's, the lessons found in these pages can translate to any caregiver/senior-dependent relationship.
 Olivia Ames Hoblitzelle emphasizes the importance of presence, even in the face of a mind-stealing illness.
 Not only can you survive this, she argues, but you can become a better person for it.

 8. Doing the Right Thing: Taking Care of Your Elderly Parents Even if They Didn’t Take Care of You

-Virginia Morris's book is another easy to understand book that covers complicated issues.
-This book must be good with the backing by AARP.
+Virginia Morris's book is another easy-to-understand book that covers complicated issues.
+This book must be good with the backing of AARP.
 The book is thick and covers a lot including getting organized with scheduling.